npenin/akala/packages/doc/client/composers/attribute-composer.md

 constructor(protected readonly attribute: string, parser?: Parser)
 ```

-- `attribute`: The name of the attribute to bind.
+- `attribute`: The attribute name to bind.
-- `parser`: An optional parser to parse the attribute value.
+- `parser`: An optional parser for the attribute value.

 ### Properties

-- `selector`: A string representing the CSS selector for the attribute.
+- `selector`: The CSS selector string for the attribute.
-- `optionName`: The name of the attribute.
+- `optionName`: The attribute name.
-- `parser`: The parser used to parse the attribute value.
+- `parser`: The parser for the attribute value.

 ### Methods